-Barcelona has 10 different neighborhoods perfect for students, expats, and families.
-Located in northeastern Spain, Barcelona is home to some of the best neighborhoods in the country, arguably even in all of Southern Europe.
-No matter what you're looking for, there's a neighborhood for everyone.
+Barcelona has over 1,500 listings on HousingAnywhere as of 2026 accross different neighborhoods, with a median room rent of €650 per month.
+Located in northeastern Spain, Barcelona is one of the best cities in Spain, arguably even in all of Southern Europe.
 Whether you prefer a lively atmosphere or a quiet retreat, you can find apartments for rent in Barcelona for every taste.

 Key takeaways: